humm-devadmin/hummdocs/docs/platforms/opencart.md

 Oxipay / **humm** | Switch between the two checkout methods

 As we are currently in a period of transitioning from Oxipay to **humm**, this setting gives you the power of switching between the two checkout methods.
-**Australian merchants should choose Oxipay before the official humm launch, and switch to humm immediately after launch.**
+**Australian merchants should choose Oxipay before the official humm launch and switch to humm immediately after launch.**

 #### Shop Details